entando/entando-docs/vuepress/docs/v7.0/tutorials/README.md

 # Learning Paths
 Entando simplifies the development of composable applications deployed on Kubernetes.
 Entando supports end-to-end modularity, with frontend and microservice architectures for codebases that are easier to understand, maintain, and debug across large, distributed teams.

-Check out the learning paths below to find step-by-step tutorials for the most common tasks, organized by architecture and levels.
+Check out the learning paths below to find step-by-step tutorials for the most common tasks, organized by architecture and level of complexity.

 ## Frontend Development